 Catawba Valley Community College provides an innovative approach to a traditional curriculum subject.
-Since 2004, students enrolled in selected history courses have gained a first hand perspective on the past through CVCC’s HandsOnHistory initiative.
+Since 2004, students enrolled in selected history courses have gained a first-hand perspective on the past through CVCC’s HandsOnHistory initiative.
 This program plunges individuals into a deeper consideration of historical events and issues, allowing them to interpret the past in vital and stimulating ways.
 Specially crafted course structures enrich student learning and strengthen critical thinking through the exploration of history.
 As a result, participants gain a valuable perspective on how the complex dilemmas that confronted previous generations are constructed and presented.
 The HandsOnHistory program fosters experiential learning, helping students examine where history happened, as well as opportunities to add their own voices to the discipline’s discourse.

 Being there revolutionizes student insight, intensifying their understanding and interest.
 Research findings reveal enthusiasm for HandsOnHistory courses as many appreciate the benefit of an opportunity they did not think possible at the community college level.
-“Tremendous”, “enlightening” are recurring comments from student evaluations.
+“Tremendous” and “enlightening” are recurring comments from student evaluations.
 With alumni who have gone on to successful history undergraduate and graduate careers at schools throughout the area, the program continues to look for new ways to spark interest that begins a lifelong passion.
-That’s the goal of HandsOnHistory, to create interaction for students with the many events, people and issues of the past in a meaningful and unforgettable way.
+That’s the goal of HandsOnHistory, to create interaction for students with the many events, people, and issues of the past in a meaningful and unforgettable way.